 The biggest issue with bribery is how it subconsciously bolsters unwanted behaviors.
 With reinforcement, you’re rewarding positive actions.

-However, bribery is like giving in and throwing treats at your child to get them to stop whatever they’re doing!
+However, bribery is like giving in and giving treats to your child to get them to stop whatever they’re doing!
 It doesn’t teach anything.
 Instead, it can exacerbate the problem moving forward.

-Ultimately, bribery teaches kids that acting out gets them what they want.
-It has the opposite effect of what you’re after and doesn’t do a thing to curtail unruliness in the future.
+Ultimately, bribery teaches kids that engaging in challenging behaviors gets them what they want.
+It has the opposite effect of what you’re after and doesn’t do a thing to decrease its occurrence in the future.
 They learn that if they do what they’re not supposed to, you’ll eventually cave in and offer a reward.

 To make matters worse, it puts your child in control of the situation.
 You might be the one giving the reward but at the end of the day, your child decides when they get the reward.